 There are two main ways to make instant coffee:

-- Spray-drying: Coffee extract is sprayed into hot air, which quickly dries the droplets and turns them into fine powder or small pieces.
+- Spray-drying.
+Coffee extract is sprayed into hot air, which quickly dries the droplets and turns them into fine powder or small pieces.

-- Freeze-drying: The coffee extract is frozen and cut into small fragments, which are then dried at a low temperature under vacuum conditions.
+- Freeze-drying.
+The coffee extract is frozen and cut into small fragments, which are then dried at a low temperature under vacuum conditions.

-The strength of the coffee can easily be adjusted by adding more or less to your cup.
+The strength of the coffee can easily be adjusted by adding more or less powder to your cup.

 Instant coffee is made from brewed coffee that has had the water removed.
 To make instant coffee, simply add one teaspoon of powder to a cup of warm water.

 However, instant coffee generally contains slightly less caffeine than regular coffee.

-Too much caffeine may cause anxiety, disrupted sleep, restlessness, upset stomach, tremor and a fast heartbeat (
+Too much caffeine may cause anxiety, disrupted sleep, restlessness, upset stomach, tremors, and a fast heartbeat (

 Therefore, drinking instant coffee should not cause concern regarding acrylamide exposure.